Jackbaxter-max/-shadowborne-roage-onlinemultiplayer/README.md

 4 classes - 1 player per class

->Tank - pros:				SP - Rage:				Keybinds
+Tank - pros:				SP - Rage:
 	Has big Attack + HP		Rage is regained when taking DMG
 	Cons:
 	Enemies prefer to attack Tank

->Cleric - pros:				SP - Souls:
+Cleric - pros:				SP - Souls:
 	High DMG and Healing		Soul is regained when killing enemies
 	  cons:
 	Has next to no HP

->Mage - pros:				SP - Mana:
+Mage - pros:				SP - Mana:
 	AOE DMG				Mana is regained when reading spellbook
 	cons:
 	Spells cost more SP

-> Archer - pros:			SP - Accuracy:
+ Archer - pros:			SP - Accuracy:
 	Long range attack		Accuracy is regained over time when not attacking
 	+ Far vision
 	   cons: